-Patients living with EDS are more prone to joint dislocations, subluxations. and may have increased difficulties with everyday tasks.
-Patients are also at risk for decreased balance, due to lack of strength and stability.
-This puts you at risk for more falls!
-Daily activities like carrying groceries, yard work, or housework may be difficult due to the lack of stability in various joints leading to discomfort and pain while performing these activities.
-A constant feeling of discomfort or pain over time can lead to frustration and decrease a person’s quality of life.
+Additionally, daily activities like carrying groceries, yard work, or housework may be difficult due to the lack of stability in various joints leading to discomfort and pain while performing these activities.
+Constant feelings of discomfort or pain over time can lead to frustration and decrease a person’s quality of life.
 Depending on the EDS subtype, patients might even be at risk for digestive issues, gum disease, and ruptured vessels.

-So, how do I know if I have EDS?
+So, how do I know if I have Ehler-Danlos Syndrome?

 Ehler-Danlos Syndrome/ Hypermobility disorders are commonly misdiagnosed or underdiagnosed.
-A quick hypermobility questionnaire can be completed to help predict the presence of hypermobility (Hakim, 2017).
+Therefore, a quick hypermobility questionnaire can be completed to help predict the presence of hypermobility (Hakim, 2017).

 If you answered “yes” to 2 or more of the questions above, there is a high prediction of hypermobility.

 How can physical therapy help?

 If you suspect that you may have Ehler-Danlos Syndrome, physical therapy might be a great option for you!
 Particularly, physical therapists can use a variety of different treatment methods to decrease pain, increase strength, and help stabilize joints.
 In addition, they can help improve your quality of life by teaching you ways to modify activity, and help guide you with a proper exercise program to help decrease the likelihood of joint dislocations.